anumkhanit/azure-wireshark-network-protocols/README.md

 </p>

 <h1>Using Wireshark within Microsoft Azure Virtual Machines</h1>
+<p>In this tutorial, we will learn how to observe live network traffic in the cloud using Azure Virtual Machines and Wireshark.

-<p>This tutorial walks you through setting up Windows and Ubuntu VMs in Azure and using Wireshark to observe various types of network traffic.
+   This guide will walk you through setting up Windows and Ubuntu VMs in Azure and using Wireshark to observe various types of network traffic.
 You’ll learn how to create and configure virtual machines, monitor ICMP, SSH, DHCP, DNS, and RDP traffic, and understand the behavior of each traffic type.</p>

+<h2>What You’ll Learn:</h2>

+- Basics of cloud computing with Azure
+- How to capture network traffic using Wireshark
+- Understand protocols like ICMP, DNS, SSH, DHCP, RDP
+- How to interpret real-time network behavior and apply security rules

 <h2>Environments and Technologies to use</h2>